tmux-python/tmuxp/README.rst

 advanced sorcery
 ----------------

-    before_cmd / after_cmd:
+before_cmd / after_cmd
+""""""""""""""""""""""

 tbd, but commands will be able to be go before/after commands on any level also. for instance, session may run before_cmd: and all windows and panes within will run accordingly

-    aliases:
+aliases
+"""""""

 a common command may be aliased as a shortcut to prevent duplication. syntax for this is still subject to change

 under the hood
 --------------